5 Best and Practical Pestle Analysis Examples to Know

 • To book an Uber ride, all you need to do is order through a mobile app.
 In a few minutes, you will get the confirmation of your ride.

 • People show gratitude to Uber for an affordable ride.
 It increased the fare charges with its popularity.
-But, people still prefer it due to its accessibility.
+However, people still prefer it due to its accessibility.

 Technological Factor: WildFire

 • People post positive views on various social media platforms.
 It has helped the company to grow fast.
-Next, its app is much helpful for users.
+Next, its app is very helpful for users.

 • Users can book their cabs from anywhere.
 App also gives information like estimated ride charges, drop-off location, traffic, and weather.
 Users can pay their charges through the app.